Jamflox/runelite/README.md

 - Fight Caves & Jad Plugin
 - Antidrag Plugin: Can be toggled to be always on or always off, as opposed to only when shift-clicking.
 - Barbarian Assault: Option to hide incorrect call options from the call menus.
+- Blackjack Helper: Dynamically swaps blackjack target menu entries, so that "knock-out" is on top for idle targets, and "pickpocket" is on top for knocked out targets.

 ### License